zamirmehdi/Mobile-Programming-Course/README.md

 ## 📘 Overview

-A collection of **5 Android applications** developed using **Kotlin** as part of the Mobile Programming course.
+A collection of **5 Android applications** — Personal Card, Hafez Fal, Book Reader, Currency Exchange, and Weather Forecast developed using **Kotlin** as part of the Mobile Programming course.
 Each project demonstrates progressive skill development in Android development, from basic UI layouts to advanced features like API integration and MVVM architecture.

 **Key Features:**
 - Native Android development with Kotlin